RAbeyrathna/T2A2-Game-Library-API/README.md

 At the start of the day, I would review the Trello board, and move any tasks into the `Doing` section and focus on working those before looking back at the `To Do` and `Backlog` sections.

+During the day, I would also write myself small goals or tasks that I wanted to complete on a piece of paper or sticky note, to give myself goals to work towards completing by the end of the day.
+This made it simpler to break my tasks into even smaller chunks that otherwise wouldn't make as much sense to track within Trello.

 At some points, I would get carried away and work on parts or aspects of the application which would be apart of a card I wasn't focusing on, but I would simply tick of the relevant task on the card when this would happen.

-I made sure to use due date to help keep me on track and to manage my workload so I could focus and prioritise tasks, and ensure I was staying within the time frame and completing the entire project on-time.
+I made sure to use due dates to help keep me on track and to manage my workload so I could focus and prioritise tasks, and ensure I was staying within the time frame and completing the entire project on-time.
+The due dates would generally be set in the future within a few days when I expected to complete that certain card, but more often than not, I would over or underestimate how long the card would realistically take to complete and would need to readjust the date of the card several times.
+For example, this can be seen with the final screenshot, where I would change the due date of the final `Create README Documentation` card when I would understiamte how long completing each task would take.

 ![Trello Board 1](./docs/trello-progress-1.png)
 ![Trello Board 2](./docs/trello-progress-2.png)